 The Ecosystem approach to fisheries management will continue to be an important topic for NEAFC in the coming years, including focus on better understanding of changes to the marine ecosystem(s) and practical implications for NEAFC.
 A major initiative taken by the 2019 Annual Meeting was to revitalise the Working Group on the Future of NEAFC, which had not met since 2013.
 The aim of the group is to further strengthen NEAFC and ensure that it remains a modern and effective Regional Fisheries Management Organisation.
 This is in the context of the many developments on a more integrated ocean governance ongoing internationally.
 The updated Terms of Reference for the group include to identify challenges and relevant international developments in order for the Commission to fulfil NEAFC's objective.
-This includes examining developments related to the 2019 UNGA sustainable fisheries resolution; the draft UN 'BBNJ' instrument - future roles of NEAFC and ICES; the Informal Consultations of State Parties to UNFSA (in 2020 on the ecosystem approach to fisheries management); the preparations for the 2020 UN Workshop on bottom fishing; and other international developments.
+This includes examining developments related to the 2019 UNGA sustainable fisheries resolution; the draft UN 'BBNJ' instrument - future roles of NEAFC and ICES; the Informal Consultations of State Parties to UNFSA (in 2022 on the ecosystem approach to fisheries management); the preparations for the 2020 (now 2022) UN Workshop on bottom fishing; and other international developments.
+As a result of this work NEAFC produced a document setting out how NEAFC's measures and actions meet the applicable fisheries management objectives set out in the paragraphs of the United Nations General Assembly resolutions on fisheries, including those related to the ecosystem approach to fisheries management.